 So before we start, here is the fastest route to picking a keyword that will do you some good:

-- Use Google’s keyword tool and enter in a few keywords you think may do you some good
+- Use Google’s keyword tool (see the video above) and enter in a few keywords you think may do you some good

 - Now enter those into Google search

 If no ads show up, there isn’t a market.
 That’s the number one rule.
 Of course if you are just providing a free information service, then brilliant, but we are here to do business.

 Look at the screenshots below.
 I am going to share with you some important data and proof of numbers very rarely shared by any online marketers.

 At the time of writing (July 2012), one of the keywords this site was successful with was: “How many backlinks do I have?”

 Look at the figures.
 Google estimates that there are 320 monthly global searches for it.

 And it is 100% accurate as the screenshot shows.
 Google brought up the relevant page on this site precisely 320 times.

 Now here’s the best bit that you can take away and have some confidence about.
 Of the 320 times it was shown, 150 people clicked on the link.
 That’s a CTR for a #1 position of 46.88%

 I checked another keyword, that is at #2 and it has a CTR of 22.73%